 Why Paul, Weiss

 Our Executive Compensation Practice Group plays a pivotal role in the majority of transactions the firm handles on behalf of our clients.
 From creating, negotiating and modifying change-in-control arrangements to addressing issues that arise in connection with the assumption of (or the failure to assume) benefit plans and other employee obligations, we provide sophisticated advice that our clients expect and require to execute their most complicated strategic deals.
-Today the group has twenty dedicated professionals including two partners.
+Today the group has over thirty-five dedicated professionals, including five partners.

 Teaming with the Investment Management Group, our executive compensation experts counsel market-leading investment firms in structuring their funds, acquisitions and dispositions and in managing ERISA fiduciary responsibility to minimize their risk and maximize their return.

 Our lawyers also handle the most complicated employee benefits plan and executive compensation matters.
 They have extensive experience in designing and implementing innovative employment contracts and cash and equity-based incentive arrangements for senior management of public and private companies.

 The Paul, Weiss Executive Compensation Practice Group is a highly accomplished team that has earned national recognition for the excellence of their work.
 The team is well-known for their ability to translate the highly technical aspects of employee benefits and executive compensation law into practical advice.

 We offer sophisticated skills and exceptional experience in a variety of settings including public and private corporate transactions, executive compensation arrangements and in support of the firm's ERISA litigation and restructuring practices, advising on not only legal, but also tax, accounting, actuarial and human resource issues.